Pause or cancel peptide therapy

 Canceling billing is not the same as stopping medication

-Online peptide therapy often includes several separate pieces: clinician review, medication, pharmacy dispensing, supplies, shipping, follow-up, refill review, and sometimes membership or financing terms.
-A cancel button may affect billing or future shipments, but it does not answer medical questions about whether to stop, restart, hold, or switch treatment.
+Online peptide therapy often includes several separate pieces: clinician review, medication, pharmacy dispensing, supplies, shipping, follow-up, refill review, medical records, and sometimes membership or financing terms.
+A cancel button may affect billing or future shipments, but it does not answer medical questions about whether to stop, restart, hold, dispose of, or switch treatment.

-• Ask whether cancellation affects only membership fees, the next refill, the prescription, follow-up messaging, or all future care.
+• Ask whether cancellation affects only membership fees, the next refill, the prescription, follow-up messaging, records access, or all future care.

-• Keep the pharmacy label and medication information even if you cancel; a new clinician may need those details later.
+• Keep the pharmacy label, medication information, lab results, and prior messages even if you cancel; a new clinician may need those details later.

 • Do not use leftover compounded medication after label instructions, storage instructions, or beyond-use dating are unclear.